-Abutment joints with isolated vertical construction adjacent to the roof or deck slab should not permit the ingress of water to the space below.
+Abutment joints with isolated vertical construction adjacent to the roof or deck slab, should not permit the ingress of water to the space below.

-Allowance must be made therefore in the waterproofing detailing for anticipated movement between the roof slab or deck and the vertical façade to prevent the waterproof layer shearing.
+Allowance therefore in the waterproofing detailing for anticipated movement between the roof slab or deck and the vertical façade must be allowed for to prevent the waterproof layer shearing.
 Blue roof to wall façade abutments are often breached by water between the cavity tray and the waterproofing membrane, therefore continuity is essential.